skyvers/skyve-dev-guide/_pages/queries.md

 _Implicit parameter expressions_

-Skyve provides a number of implicit parameter expressions to be used for filtering.
+Skyve provides a number of implicit parameter expressions to be used for filtering:

 * `{CONTACTID}` - the id of the contact who is the current user
 * `{CUSTOMER}` - the name of the customer context in which the current user operates